United States v. Davis (2019)

 United States v.
-Davis, 588 U.S. 445 (2019), is a United States Supreme Court decision handed down June 24, 2019.
+Davis, 588 U.S. 445 (2019), is a United States Supreme Court decision in which the court held that a statute authorizing enhanced penalties for using a firearm during the commission of a "crime of violence" is unconstitutionally vague.

 Background

 On November 19, 2015, a jury found defendant Maurice Lamont Davis guilty on six counts, including the illegal use or carrying of a firearm in relation to a crime of violence (a “Hobbs Act robbery”) and the illegal use or carrying of a firearm to aid and abet conspiracy to commit a crime of violence.
 Also on November 19, 2015, a jury found defendant Andre Levon Glover guilty on seven counts, including the two counts described above.

 On appeal, the United States Court of Appeals for the Fifth Circuit issued an opinion on January 31, 2017, denying both defendants’ challenges and affirming the district court’s judgment below.
 The defendants petitioned the US Supreme Court for certiorari, and following the Court’s decision in Sessions v.
 Dimaya, the Court remanded their case back to the Fifth Circuit for further consideration in light of that decision.
 After requesting supplemental briefing from the parties on the effect of Dimaya, the Fifth Circuit affirmed in part and vacated in part.